Skip to content

 Labour law protections

-Croatia enforces EU labour law: written contract, 20+ days paid annual leave, 40-hour standard working week, mandatory overtime pay, and National Health Insurance (HZZO).
+Croatia applies EU labour law: written contract, 20+ days paid annual leave, 40-hour standard working week, mandatory overtime pay, and National Health Insurance (HZZO).
 The Croatian Labour Inspectorate investigates violations.
-Workers holding a Stay and Work Permit can remain for up to two years; renewal is straightforward with a continued employment record.
+A Stay and Work Permit is valid for up to two years and is renewable.
+After 5 years of legal residence, permanent EU residency is available.

 Full Worker Rights guide